XcalableMP/manual/en/tutorial-local.rst

 One-sided Communication for a Contiguous Region
 ^^^^^^^^^^^^^^^^^^^^^
-In the second get communication, image 0 gets a[5:3] from image 1 and stores them to a[0:3] (in XMP/C).
+In the first get communication, in XMP/C, image 0 gets a[5:3] from image 1 and stores them to a[0:3].
 In XMP/Fortran, image 1 gets a[6:8] from image 2 and stores them to a(1:3)

 After the communication, array a has the following values.